mozilla-conduit/review/README.md

     (default: false).
 - `submit.warn_untracked` : when true show a warning if there are uncommitted or untracked changes in the working directory (default: true)
+- `patch.apply_to` : [base/here] Where to apply the patches by default.
+If `"base"`
+    `moz-phab` will look for the SHA1 in the first commit.
+If `"here"` - current commit/checkout will be used (default: base).
+- `patch.create_bookmark` : affects only when patching a Mercurial repository.
+If `True` `moz-phab` will create a bookmark (based on the last revision number) for the new DAG branch point.
+- `patch.always_full_stack` : when `False` and the patched revision has successors, moz-phab will ask if the whole stack should be patched instead.
+If `True` moz-phab will do it without without asking.
 - `updater.self_last_check` : epoch timestamp (local timezone) indicating the last time an update check was performed for this script.  set to `-1` to disable this check.
 - `updater.arc_last_check` : epoch timestamp (local timezone) indicating the last time